 A Closer Look At Colloidal Silver By Peter A. Lindemann,

-Developer of the CS-300C and CS-300D Colloidal Silver Generators (no longer made), and other bio-electric devices.
+Brilliant scientist and developer of the CS-300C and CS-300D Colloidal Silver Generators (no longer made), and other bio-electric devices.

 We recommend the new Silvonic Pro automatic shut-off Colloidal Silver Generator,